AVAtric/TestGame/README.md

 - **Separation of concerns**: Game logic is separated from UI and input handling
 - **Testability**: Non-UI logic (movement, collision, food placement) is completely unit testable
-- **Type hints**: All functions use Python type hints for better code clarity
-- **Minimal dependencies**: Only uses Python standard library (curses is standard on Unix-like systems)

-### Platform Considerations

-#### macOS/Linux
-- curses is available by default on Unix-like systems
-- No additional dependencies required

-#### Windows
-- **Important**: Windows does not have a native curses library
-- **Option 1**: Use Windows Terminal with Git Bash or similar (recommended)
-- **Option 2**: Use WSL (Windows Subsystem for Linux)
-- **Option 3**: Use an alternative UI library (would require changing the implementation)

-If you encounter curses-related errors on Windows, make sure you're using a terminal that supports curses.

-### Why curses?
-- ✅ Standard in Unix-like systems (Linux, macOS)
-- ✅ No external dependencies required
-- ✅ Excellent for terminal-based games
-- ✅ Provides good performance for simple games
-- ✅ Works with all major terminal emulators

 ### Game Settings